 The well-known Scottie silhouette is that of a short-legged but substantial terrier with distinctive furnishings at the beard, legs, and lower body.
 The wiry topcoat and soft, dense undercoat coat can be black, wheaten yellow, or a brindle-stripe pattern.
 Bright, piercing eyes, and erect ears and tail, convey keen alertness—a hallmark of Britain’s terrier breeds, according to AKC.

-The Scottie working style has been described as efficient and businesslike, and their aloofness toward strangers makes them excellent watchdogs.
+The Scottish Terrier working style has been described as efficient and businesslike, and their aloofness toward strangers makes them excellent watchdogs.
 Their hunting instinct remains strong, which can complicate life for the neighbor’s cat, and Scotties are known to be cantankerous around other dogs.
 This bold and clever Scotsman enjoys brisk walks and upbeat play, according to AKC.